Underglow

 Underglow lights on an F/A-18 airplane.

 Green underglow lights on a scooter moped.

 In the car industry, underglow or ground effects lighting refers to neon or LED aftermarket car customization in which lights are attached to the underside of the chassis so that they illuminate the ground underneath the car.
 Underglow has become popular in car shows to add aesthetic appeal to the cars.
 Some US states prohibit underglow on public roads, while other countries restrict their use.

-Andrew Wilson, who holds 14 patents on ground effects lighting and other products, invented it in 1987.
-He changed his name from "Andrew" to "They" in 2004.
+Underglow was invented in 1987 by They (who changed their name from "Andrew Wilson" to the mononymous "They" in 2004), holder of 14 patents on ground effects lighting and other products.

 Types of underglow

 Neon

 Neon tubes are used for the underglow.
 Though neon gas only produces the color red, adding other elemental gases can produce up to 150 colors.
 Because neon tubes contain rarefied gas, they tend to break often while going over speed bumps.
-With the neon tubes, people are more able to adjust them to follow specific rhythms like music.

 LED

 LEDs are light-emitting diodes which can be arranged in clusters.
 LEDs generally last longer than neon tubes, while LED strips are also considerably less fragile.
 They have multi-color capabilities and can have strobe effects.

-There are 3 major styles of underglow LED lights: pod style led lights, LED strips and flexible LED tubes.
+There are 3 major styles of underglow LED lights: pod style LED lights, LED strips and flexible LED tubes.
 LED pods consist of a rigid housing containing several LED lights as well as a lens.
 LED strips are easy to install almost everywhere, including engine bays or air intake scoops.
 LED tubes produce steady light that resembles classic neon glow.

 Recent LED developments have led to underglow that can respond to music, draw patterns and act as courtesy lights or brake lights.
 Sometimes this is done via Bluetooth and a smart phone or an RF remote.